-Joshua I. Barrett is Of Counsel to the firm of DiTrapano Barrett DiPiero McGinley & Simmons, PLLC.
+Joshua I. Barrett is Of Counsel to the firm of DiPiero Simmons McGinley & Bastress, PLLC.

 Mr. Barrett’s practice has covered a wide span of issues over more than thirty-five years of litigation practice.
 He has handled practically every type of personal injury case from industrial injuries and fatalities to medical malpractice and products liability.
 He obtained substantial recoveries on behalf of injured miners and the families of those killed in mining fatalities.
 He has successfully represented both landowners and prominent environmental groups in protecting valuable natural resources and endangered species.